Cyril-Mergny/EarlyMoon_Evolution/README.md

 3. Run the command line " ./main.sh " on your terminal

 You may need to change permissions to run the main.sh file, to do so use the chmod "+rwx main.sh" command.
-Once the simulation finished, outputs will be delivered in the form of .txt files.
+Once the simulation is finished, outputs will be delivered in the form of .txt files.
 You may open the jupyter notebooks "draw_Tprofile" and "draw_structure" in the draw_profiles folder, to get a visual plot of this data.

 You can change the parameters of the simulation by modifying the input_parameters.in file.
 Most common changes are: